Mega-Mewthree/BetterDiscordPlugins/Plugins/FixUnreadChatScroller/README.md

 # FixUnreadChatScroller

-Fixes channels not getting marked as read upon scrolling to the bottom of the chat.
+Fixes channels not getting marked as read upon scrolling to the bottom of the chat when using custom themes.

 My Discord server: https://nebula.mooo.info/discord-invite